alextselegidis/easyappointments/README.md

 * Full customers and appointments management.
 * Services and service providers organization.
-* Work flow and booking rules.
+* Workflow and booking rules.
 * Google Calendar synchronization.
 * Email notifications system.
-* Stand alone installation (like WordPress, Joomla! and other web systems).
+* Standalone installation (like WordPress, Joomla! and other web systems).
+* Translated user interface.
+* User community support.

 ### Installation
 Since Easy!Appointments is a web application, it runs on a web server and thus you will need to